-The Advanced Energy Engineering Technology Division offers the Higher Diploma in Nuclear Technology (HDNT).
+The Advanced Energy Engineering Technology Division offers the Higher Diploma in Nuclear Technology.

 The HDNT program provides career-based technical education and training for the commercial nuclear power industry in the UAE.
-Students who successfully complete the program are prepared to enter the workforce as nuclear power plant technician, maintenance, and nonlicensed operations personnel.
+Students who successfully complete the program are prepared to enter the nuclear power plant workforce.
 The HDNT is unique in that it is integrated with the training program of the Nawah Energy Company and meets industrial standards based on Nawah's Systematic Approach to Training.
 Nuclear-based curriculum is taken from the industrial standard (ACAD 08-006 Nuclear Uniform Curriculum, April 2011) and National Qualification Authority (NQA) Vocational Education and Training Awards Council (VETAC) Qualification and National Occupational Skills Standards (NOSS) as submitted by the ENEC Q+NOSS Operators and Technicians Project (August 2014) and afterwards by Nawah.
-The nuclear-based curriculum satisfies the knowledge and skills components of the VETAC qualifications which when combined with the application Certificates.
+The nuclear-based curriculum satisfies the knowledge and skills components of the VETAC qualifications.
 Nawah is involved in admissions, financial support, and progression of all students in the HDNT program and Nawah keeps industrial training records (which were achieved during the HDNT program) in accordance with their regulatory and corporate requirements.